unpc2026/diaryasprogrammer/README.md

 I understand basic PHP syntax.

-Start with:

-> What exactly is a PHP string?
+Start at the minimal abstraction level needed to define a PHP string, then gradually refine toward edges, boundary cases, and subtleties.
+Include examples and logical derivations at each step.
 ```

 ## Learn from Docs